 - In about 15 km you will see a fork in the road with signs for Limones and Bella Vista.

-- There will be another fork.
-Go Straight to Mono Feliz and Bella Vista (signed)
+- There will be another fork, it has a sign for Mono Feliz, follow the sign and go straight to Mono Feliz and Bella Vista.

 - Do not go to Puerto Balsa (left)